canjs/can-fixture/docs/types/response.md

   ```
   @codepen

-  The default `statusText` will be `ok` for `200 <= status < 300`, `status === 304` and `error`
-  for everything else.
+  The default `statusText` will be `"ok"` for statuses between `200` and `300` including `200`, and `304`.
+It will `"error"` for everything else.

   @param {Number} status The [HTTP response code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
 Ex: `200`.
-  @param {Object|String} body A JavaScript object, or a string that will be serialized and set as the responseText of the XHR object, or
-  the raw string text that will be set as the responseText of the XHR object.
+  @param {Object|String} body A JavaScript object, or a string that will be serialized and set as the responseText of the XHR object, or the raw string text that will be set as the responseText of the XHR object.
-  @param {Object} headers An object of HTTP response headers and values.
+  @param {Object} headers An object of [HTTP response headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) and values.
   @param {String} statusText The status text of the response.
 Ex: ``"ok"`` for 200.

-@body

-# Use

-You don't have to provide every argument to `response`.
-It can be called like:

-- Just the response body, ex: `response( body )`
+@signature `response( body )`

+  Using the body object to return a single message.
+  The status will be `200` and statusText will be `"ok"`.

   ```js
   import {fixture} from "can";